contagon/iekf/se2/README_MATH.md

 ```
 pip install -r requirements.txt
 ```
-To render the latex in the README for github, you'll need latex, dvisvgm, and geometry installed on your system.
-To install, then compile run
+To render the latex in the README for github, you'll need latex, dvisvgm, and geometry installed on your system as well as readme2tex (included in requirements.txt).
+To install these, then compile the readme run:
 ```
 sudo apt install texlive-latex-base texlive-extra-utils
 python -m readme2tex --output README.md README_MATH.md
 ```
+Note these packages are rather large, so be warned!

 ## File Structure